 Americans have had many enemies throughout the decades: the English, the native peoples, the Germans, the Russians.
 Today the enemy is terrorists, the latest boogeymen in our fear-mongering culture.
 How does Jesus say we should respond to them?
 Scripture doesn’t leave us in the dark.
 Terrorists have a first-century equivalent: the Roman soldier.

 The Romans ruled over Judea with an iron fist.
-When Jesus talked about responding to “enemies”, these were exactly the kind of enemies his listeners would have had in mind.
-Jesus was talking to people who were not only threatened by vicious nationalistic enemies, they were already conquered by them.
-Most first century Jews despised their Roman oppressors at least as much as most Americans despise terrorists, and they were under their terrorist rule.
-The Romans would sometimes put dozens — in a few cases we know of, thousands— of Jews to death (usually by crucifixion), just as a show of strength.
+So when Jesus talked about responding to “enemies,” these were precisely the kind of enemies his listeners would have had in mind.
+Jesus was talking to people who were not only threatened by vicious nationalistic enemies; they were already conquered by them.
+Most first-century Jews despised their Roman oppressors at least as much as most Americans despise terrorists, and they were under their terrorist rule.
+The Romans would sometimes put dozens — in a few cases we know of, thousands—of Jews to death (usually by crucifixion), just as a show of strength.

-Christ’s teachings on how to respond to these terrorists was just as shocking then as they are today.
+Christ’s teachings on how to respond to these terrorists were just as shocking then as they are today.

 Responding to Terrorists

 Jesus and the New Testament authors had quite a bit to say about how to respond to terrorists.
 It is helpful to keep in mind that these instructions are specific to those who claim to be disciples of Jesus.
 These instructions were not written to those who participate in the ways of the world and claim no affiliation with God.
 Below is a sample of the commands given to Christians.